UKCloud/documentation/articles/sra/sra-faq.md

 ### What is the service?

-The UKCloud Secure Remote Access (SRA) service enables you to securely connect to the UKCloud platform's Elevated OFFICIAL security domain using NCSC-approved internet virtual private network (VPN) technologies and the 'walled garden' architectural pattern.
+The UKCloud Secure Remote Access (SRA) service:

+- Is based on NCSC-approved CPA technology, including Cisco AnyConnect and Cisco VPN devices

+- Provides secure two-factor authentication based on UKCloud-assured device certificates

+- Has a walled garden architecture that enables you to deploy and manage appropriate systems in a DMZ, allowing secure, controlled onward access to workloads hosted on the UKCloud Elevated OFFICIAL security domain

+- Is integrated with the UKCloud Protective Monitoring solution (aligned with GPG13)

-System administrators and mobile workers can securely access workloads running on Elevated OFFICIAL from locations that don't have alternative secure network connections such as PSN or N3.
+System administrators and mobile workers can securely access workloads running on Elevated OFFICIAL from locations that don't have alternative secure network connections such as PSN or HSCN.

 ### Do I have to buy other UKCloud services to use UKCloud SRA?